spryker/docker-sdk/docs/10-configuration-reference.md

 This document is a quick reference for the most common configuration options of docker/sdk.

+The configuration parameters in this document are examplary.
+You may need to adjust them per your project requirements.

-### How to configure Opcache
+### Сonfigure Opcache

+To configure Opcache, adjust `deploy.*.yml` as follows:

 ```yaml
 image: